What do I do if I have an urgent medical problem or emergency in Kapiti?

 Phone 111 and ask for the ambulance

-If the Wellington Free Ambulance paramedics consider it appropriate, you will be taken to Wellington Hospital Emergency Department at
+If the Wellington Free Ambulance paramedics consider it appropriate, you will be taken to Wellington Hospital Emergency Department at:

 Wellington Regional Hospital

-The hospital is open 24 hours a day, 7 days a week.
+Both hospitals are open 24 hours a day, 7 days a week.

 The nature and urgency of your illness or injury will be assessed when you arrive at the Emergency Department.
 Patients are treated in order of urgency, not arrival times, so those with more severe symptoms or injuries are treated before those with less serious conditions.